mikestizza/sql/README.md

 ./sql_disk_mapper.sh
 ```

-2. When prompted, paste the SQL 'DATABASE FILES' section information from Windows, then type `DONE` on a new line.
+2. When prompted, paste the SQL 'DATABASE FILES' section information from Windows, then type `DONE` on a new line and press 'ENTER'.

 Example input format: